-In our simulations, initially net-helical configurations quickly develop mixed-signed magnetic helicity patches and the global fractional helicity decreases toward small values.
-This behavior is consistent with, and plausibly driven by, the intermittency of $\mathbf{E} \cdot \mathbf{B}$, where different regions accumulate different histories of the nonideal term, so local magnetic helicity density can be driven through zero and change sign.
-The emergence of strong sign-mixing is qualitatively consistent with the modern observational and numerical picture of kinetic turbulence as an intermittent ensemble of reconnecting structures, in which reconnection and dissipation signatures cluster around current sheets.
+In our simulations, initially net-helical configurations quickly develop mixed-signed magnetic-helicity patches and the global fractional helicity decreases toward small values.
+This behavior is consistent with, and plausibly driven by, the intermittency of $\mathbf{E} \cdot \mathbf{B}$, whereby different regions accumulate different histories of the nonideal term, so the local magnetic-helicity density can be driven through zero and change sign.
+The emergence of strong sign mixing is qualitatively consistent with the modern observational and numerical picture of kinetic turbulence as an intermittent ensemble of reconnecting structures, in which reconnection and dissipation signatures cluster around current sheets.
 One implication is that the presence of a net-helical bias in the initial spectrum does not automatically enforce the MHD-like $B^2L \sim \text{const}$ scaling over the kinetic interval examined in our 2D3V runs.
 Instead, kinetic reconnection can rapidly reduce the net magnetic helicity before an MHD-scale helicity constraint becomes relevant.